ChestMimic/blender-automatic-turntable/README.md

 Alternatively, User can install addon files directly in Blender's addon folder Add-on is only in "Testing" supported level

+User is not required to keep hidden git folder to run addon.

 Usage
 --------
 Addon is accessible through Render>Automatic Turntable